Gilbert Inglefield Academy

 The school will make the main hall, classrooms or private meeting rooms available for discussions between the provider and learners, as appropriate to the activity.
 The school will also make available AV and other specialist equipment to support provider presentations.
 This will all be discussed and agreed in advance of the visit.
 Facilities for online engagement can also be offered.

-Providers are welcome to leave a copy of their prospectus or other relevant course literature at the Careers Resource Centre which is located in the school library and available to all learners at lunch and break times.
+Providers are welcome to leave a copy of their prospectus or other relevant course literature in the school library which is available to all learners at lunch and break times.

 Complaints

-Any complaints with regards to provider access can be raised following the school complaints procedure or directly with Mr. Gully jgully@gilbertinglefield.org.
+Any complaints with regard to provider access can be raised following the school complaints procedure or directly with Mr. Gully jgully@gilbertinglefield.org.